missionpinball/mpf-docs/docs/code/api_reference/devices/accruals.md

 `complete()`

 Mark this logic block as complete.
-Posts the ‘events_when_complete’ events and optionally restarts this logic block or disables it, depending on this block’s configuration settings.
+Posts the 'events_when_complete' events and optionally restarts this logic block or disables it, depending on this block's configuration settings.

 `completed`